lepisma/lepisma.github.io/_posts/2016-08-25-evidence-abuse.md

 </figure>

 No one can know everything.
 So we use a few tricks.
 We learn how to utilize sources and do reasoning.
-In fact this is what we are taught in schools, everything else, you learn on the go.
+In fact this is what we are taught in schools.
+Everything else, you learn on the go.
 We work on coarse models of the world when we can't understand or afford a finer one.

 The model we use are made of bricks of a certain kind of framework that you